During creation of a management cluster using Bootstrap v2, you can configure

 naming format is more convenient and easier to operate with.

-To enable the feature on the management and its future managed clusters:
+Configuration for custom host names on the management and its future

 Boolean, default - false.
 Enables the auditd role to install the